pawandidwaniya/EMOTION-DETECTION-APP/README.md

 # EMOTION-DETECTION-APP
-The app uses text as input to detect the sentiment in the text.
+The Web application uses text as input to detect the sentiment in the text.